 I grew up in the western suburbs of Melbourne, and studied a BSc at the University of Melbourne, completing subjects in marine ecology, botany, zoology, marine chemistry and law of the sea in 1994.
-I then completed a BSc (Hons) program at the University of Melbourne/MAFRI Queenscliff Marine Station on the behaviour and transport process of post-larval King George whiting in 1996.
-I worked there for a further year as a research assistant on the early life history ecology of fish on intertidal and subtidal soft sediment habitats.
+I then completed a BSc (Hons) program at the University of Melbourne/MAFRI Queenscliff Marine Station, on the behaviour and transport process of post-larval King George whiting in 1996.
+I worked there for a further year as a research assistant, investigating the early life history ecology of fish in intertidal and subtidal soft sediment habitats.

-I moved to Hobart in 1998 to take up a University of Tasmania PhD scholarship, working on the biology and population dynamics of shallow reef wrasse species.
-In 2003 I worked as a Research Scientist in the Scalefish section at the Tasmanian Aquaculture and Fisheries Institute (TAFI), on a range of projects including assessment of the Small Pelagics Fishery, impacts of recreational fishing, and using video to assess interactions between midwater trawls and marine mammals.
+I moved to Hobart in 1998 to take up a University of Tasmania PhD scholarship, studying the biology and population dynamics of shallow reef wrasse species.
+In 2003, as a research scientist at the Tasmanian Aquaculture and Fisheries Institute, I worked on a range of projects, including assessment of the Small Pelagics Fishery, impacts of recreational fishing, and using video to assess interactions between midwater trawls and marine mammals.

-I joined the Australian Antarctic Division as the leader of the Fish and Fisheries group in 2006.
-I am currently involved in a range of projects related to the assessment of fish stocks at Heard Island and McDonald Islands and conservation of biodiversity in Australia’s Antarctic and subantarctic territories.
+I joined the Australian Antarctic Division as the leader of the Fish and Fisheries group in 2006, and became Leader of the Antarctic Conservation and Management Program in 2016.
+I am currently involved in a range of projects related to the assessment of fish stocks at Heard Island and McDonald Islands, krill and fish stocks of East Antarctica, and assessing and mitigating human impacts and conservation of biodiversity in Australia’s Antarctic and subantarctic territories.

 My interests include:

-- Use of science and logic in developing resource use strategies.
+- use of science and logic in developing resource use and conservation strategies;

-- Effective communication of science for use by policy makers
+- effective communication of science for use by policy makers; and

 - Member of the Australian Fisheries Management Authority’s Subantarctic Resource Assessment Group (SARAG)

-- Delegate - Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR)
+- Alternate Commissioner — Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR)

-- Delegate - Scientific Committee for the Conservation of Antarctic Marine Living Resources (SC-CAMLR)
+- Australian Representative — Scientific Committee for the Conservation of Antarctic Marine Living Resources (SC-CAMLR)

-- SC-CAMLR Working Group for Statistics, Assessments and Modelling
+- Delegate to SC-CAMLR Working Group for Statistics, Assessments and Modelling, 2007-current

-- SC-CAMLR Working Group for Ecosystem Monitoring and Management
+- Delegate to SC-CAMLR Working Group for Ecosystem Monitoring and Management, 2008-current

 Key outcome areas